kat-does-code/kube-secrets-azure-demo/README.md

 - Read access to actions, administration, code, commit statuses, deployments, and metadata
 - Read and Write access to repository hooks

+## ID?
+Client ID?
+Object ID?
+Principal ID?
+User assigned identity (including system managed identities) resources have multiple ID properties.
+The `ID` property of an identity resource contains what is essentially a path to the resource, compiled from the Subscription ID, Resource Group name and the resource (identity) name.
+The `Client ID` and `Object ID` (also known as `Principal ID`) properties contain a GUID which each refers to separate properties.
+A Client ID for a service principal may refer to an App Registration (or `AppId` in Microsoft Graph), whereas an Object/Principal ID refers to Azure AD.